Magnushhoie/FuzzyNotes/README.md

 # bash_notes

 Personal bash note-taking system using the terminal.
-Multi-line searches and edits note files using grep, less and vim.
+Multi-line searches and edits note files using grep, less and Vim.

 Daily driver for managing code snippets since 2019.
 See [references.txt](references.txt) for example note file.